paulandrewc/StencilJS-Components/readme.md

 StencilJS is a compiler that generates Web Components that don't need any frameworks to run as they are just Custom Elements.

-You can see an example here in a [JSFiddle](https://jsfiddle.net/c1qf9en8/4/).
+You can see an example here in a [JSFiddle](https://jsfiddle.net/c1qf9en8/10/).

+This includes a simple example of how to set properties on the component with JavaScript.

 ## Getting Started
 To install this to an existing web project you can use NPM.